5 Great Plugins For WordPress That Are Also Free

 4. WP Smush Pro

-Images are consistently the slowest element of our client’s websites and as we’ve discussed, a slow website can be a big disadvantage in your search rankings.
-However, images are great for grabbing attention and making your website more visually appealing too.
+Images are consistently the slowest element of most people’s websites, and as we know - a slow website can be a big disadvantage in search rankings.
+However, images are great for grabbing attention and making a website more visually appealing.
 So how do you combat the need for appealing imagery while taking into account their storage consuming nature?
 You compress the images.

-WP Smush allows you to compress all your websites image files, whether they are JPEG, GIF or PNG formats (or a mixture of all three).
-This saves a lot of storage space, making your post or page look attractive while also being very fast.
+WP Smush allows you to compress all your websites image files, whether they are JPEG, GIF, PNG formats (even if they’re a mixture of all three).
+This saves a lot of storage space, making your post or page look attractive while not compromising the speed.
 Truly the best of both worlds.

 Dead hyperlinks on websites are not just annoying, their existence can impact your business in negative ways.
 Apart from having a negative impact on your website’s rankings with search engines, it can also cause problems with attracting customers online, as dead web links can lead users astray and make it difficult for them to find the information or pages they are looking for.

-The good news is that the Broken Link Checker plugin can check your website for broken links and notifies you instantly if any are found.
+The good news is that the Broken Link Checker plugin can check your website for broken links and notify you instantly if they’re found.
 Furthermore, the plugin has settings that allow you to prevent search engines from following any existing broken links or displaying the broken links altogether.

 Hopefully these WP plugins will save you a lot of headache and improve your website in the long run.